dsgallups/bevy_seedling/README.md

 3. Graph-mutating interactions are properly deferred while the audio graph isn't ready, for example if it's been temporarily deactiviated.

-The main disadvantage is potentially increased latency, since several milliseconds may pass between event generation and actually propagating those events to the audio engine.
-However, since
-`bevy_seedling` provides direct access to the audio context, you can always immediately queue and flush events if necessary.

 ## Bevy version compatibility